 Here are ten full tips for negotiating with creditors and collection agencies.

-The person on the other end doesn’t want to hear all the details about why you’re not able to pay your bills.
-But they do need to know if you are in a hardship situation and what you are trying to do to get back on track.
+The person on the other end of the phone doesn’t want to hear all the details about why you’re not able to pay your bills.
+However, they do need to know if you are in a hardship situation and what you are trying to do to get back on track.